MikeDombo/Stock_Backtester/README.md

 -  -dc DATE_COLUMN, --date_column DATE_COLUMN.
 Zero-indexed CSV column for the date.

 ## Detail on Buy/Sell Conditions
-Conditionals are C/Java style, not Python style.
-That means you can write a combination of conditions as such:
+Conditionals are not Python style.
+You can write a combination of conditions as such:
 `stock:decrease_rank <= 20 && stock:price <= 100`.
 Supported boolean operations are AND (&&), OR (||), and NOT (~).

 ### Membership